Senate confirms Amy Coney Barrett, law prof whom Democrats questioned for her devout Catholic faith

 The Senate confirmed a Catholic woman Tuesday to sit on an appeals court seat over the opposition of Democrats, sparking complaints from Republicans who said they fear some in the chamber are imposing religious tests that would deny faithful Catholics a chance at judgeships.

-Amy Coney Barrett, a law professor at the University of Notre Dame, was cleared on a 55 to 43 vote, with all of the opposition coming from members of the Democratic Caucus.
-Just three Democrats joined the GOP in backing her nomination to the 7th U.S. Circuit Court of Appeals: Sen. Joe Manchin of West Virginia, Sen. Joe Donnelly of Indiana, and Sen. Tim Kaine of Virginia.
+Amy Coney Barrett, a law professor at the University of Notre Dame, cleared on a 55 to 43 vote, with all of the opposition coming from members of the Democratic Caucus.
+Just three Democrats join the GOP in backing her nomination to the 7th U.S. Circuit Court of Appeals: Sen. Joe Manchin of West Virginia, Sen. Joe Donnelly of Indiana, and Sen. Tim Kaine of Virginia.

 She was the first of three women, and four appeals court nominees total, that Republicans intend to confirm this week.

-“I assume that all three of these impressive women will receive strong support from our Democratic colleagues, who never seem to miss an opportunity to talk about a ‘War on Women,’” Senate Majority Leader Mitch Mr. McConnell on Tuesday.
+“I assume that all three of these impressive women will receive strong support from our Democratic colleagues, who never seem to miss an opportunity to talk about a ‘War on Women,’” said Senate Majority Leader Mitch McConnell on Tuesday.

 Ms. Barrett, a devout Catholic, drew questions about her faith during her confirmation hearing last month.
-Sen. Richard Durbin, Illinois Democrat, asked her if she was an ‘orthodox Catholic’ while Sen. Dianne Feinstein, California Democrat, told Ms. Barrett ‘the dogma’ lives loudly within her.
+Sen. Richard Durbin, Illinois Democrat, asked her if she was an “orthodox Catholic” while Sen. Dianne Feinstein, California Democrat, told Ms. Barrett “the dogma” lives loudly within her.

-And on Monday, Republican senators alleged Democrats of ‘Catholic bigotry’ in their refusal to support Ms. Barrett’s confirmation, saying their attempt to mount a filibuster against her was proof.
+On Monday, Republican senators accused Democrats of “Catholic bigotry” in their refusal to support Ms. Barrett’s confirmation, saying their attempt to mount a filibuster against her was proof.

-But Mr. Durbin said he was only asking Ms. Barrett about her academic writing where she used the term ‘orthodox Catholic’ and he wondered what she meant by that.
+But Mr. Durbin said he was only asking Ms. Barrett about her academic writing where she used the term “orthodox Catholic” and he wondered what she meant by that.
 He also said his opposition to her wasn’t because of her faith, but rather because she hasn’t spent enough time in a courtroom.

 “I’ll let my record speak for itself about the numbers of Catholic nominees that I have appointed to the bench,” he said on the chamber floor Tuesday.
 “I don’t believe she has sufficient experience to be a circuit court judge.”

-Progressive groups didn’t say Ms. Barrett was unqualified based on her faith, but worry she will rule against women’s right to abortion access and gay rights.
+Progressive groups didn’t say Ms. Barrett was unqualified based on her faith, but worry she will rule against women’s right to reproductive health care and gay rights.

 “Professor Barrett’s past statements and writings show a strong, personal bias against reproductive freedom and LGBTQ rights.
 And more broadly, her record demonstrates a dangerous lack of deference to long-standing precedent and judicial restraint,” said Vanita Gupta, president of the Leadership Conference on Civil and Human Rights.